Sortifile/sortifile/src-tauri/resources/3_sort_files/3_system_prompt.md

 #### 3. `history_file_movements.json`

 Contains file movements as the same format as output.
 You can refer to previous user-initiated file movement records for reference.
+If the user or ai had created a well defined file structure, keep it and only move the new files or files that disobey the sorting rules.

 ### Output Format: